-Radiation therapy, which shrinks tumors, used to be the main treatment for Hodgkin's disease.
-Today, radiation therapy is mainly used to treat early stage (I or II) Hodgkin’s disease and is usually given following chemotherapy.
+Radiation therapy, which shrinks tumors, used to be the main treatment for Hodgkin disease.
+Today, radiation therapy is mainly used to treat early stage (I or II) Hodgkin disease and is usually given following chemotherapy.

 Radiation Treatment Approaches

-Involved field radiation is the preferred method of radiation therapy for treating Hodgkin’s disease.
+Involved site radiation is the preferred method of radiation therapy for treating Hodgkin disease.
 It targets only the lymph node regions that are known to have cancer, not the adjacent, uninvolved lymph node regions.
-Involved-field radiation is usually given after several rounds of chemotherapy.
+Involved-site radiation is usually given after several rounds of chemotherapy.

-Involved field radiation is a type of external-beam radiation therapy.
-The patient lies on a table while a machine delivers high-energy x-rays to specific targets on the body.
+Involved site radiation is a type of external-beam radiation therapy.
+You lie on a table while a machine delivers high-energy x-rays to specific targets on your body.

 Extended field radiation, an older approach that targeted both the diseased lymph nodes as well as surrounding healthy lymph nodes, is no longer used.

-Newer radiation techniques for Hodgkin’s disease include involved node radiation therapy, involved site radiation therapy, intensity modulated radiation therapy, and proton therapy.
+Newer radiation techniques for Hodgkin disease include involved node radiation therapy, involved site radiation therapy, intensity modulated radiation therapy, and proton therapy.

 Side Effects of Radiation

 Fatigue, nausea, diarrhea, dry mouth, skin irritation, and increased risk for infections are common short-term side effects of radiation therapy.
-These side effects generally clear up after treatment is completed.
+These side effects generally go away after treatment is completed.

-Radiation therapy can cause more serious long-term complications, which is why researchers are working on techniques that can reduce the radiation doses and increase the accuracy of the beams.
+Radiation therapy can cause more serious long-term complications, which is why researchers are working on techniques to reduce the radiation doses and increase the accuracy of the beams.
 These side effects generally depend on the radiation target site in the body.
 They include:

-- Breast cancer is a serious concern for women with Hodgkin’s who received chest radiation therapy before the age of 35.
-It is important for these women to begin having mammograms at a younger age than usual and to continue regular mammogram screenings.
+- Breast cancer is a serious concern for women with Hodgkin who received chest radiation therapy before the age of 35.
+It is important for these women to begin having mammograms (and breast MRI) at a younger age than usual and to continue regular mammogram screenings.

 - Neck radiation can increase the later risk for underactive thyroid (hypothyroidism) and for thyroid cancer.

 - Radiation to the head and neck may also increase the risk for stroke.
-Some research suggests that adults who survived childhood Hodgkin’s disease have a four times higher risk of having a stroke than healthy patients.
+Some research suggests that adults who survived childhood Hodgkin disease have a 4 times higher risk of having a stroke than healthy people.